mehulagg/gitlab/doc/api/graphql/getting_started.md

 #### Deletion mutations

-Let's delete the comment, since our tea is all gone.
+Let's delete the comment, because our tea is all gone.

 ```graphql
 mutation {